gedaipek/TechHive_Global_Project/README.md

 - [Assumptions and Caveats](#assumptions-and-caveats)

 # Project Background
-Elist, a global e-commerce company founded in 2018, specializes in selling popular electronics such as Apple, Samsung, and ThinkPad products worldwide via its website and mobile app.
+TechHive Global, US-based e-commerce company founded in 2018, specializes in selling popular electronics such as Apple, Samsung, and ThinkPad products worldwide via its website and mobile app.

 The company holds a significant amount of data related to its sales, marketing efforts, operational efficiency, product offerings, and customer loyalty program that has been previously underutilized.
-This project thoroughly analyzes and synthesizes that data to uncover actionable insights that drive strategic decisions and enhance Elist’s competitive edge and overall success.
+This project thoroughly analyzes and synthesizes that data to uncover actionable insights that drive strategic decisions and enhance TechHive Global’s competitive edge and overall success.

 Insights and recommendations are provided on the following key areas:

-- **Sales Trends and Growth Rates:** Evaluation of historical sales patterns, both by region and globally, focusing on Revenue, Order Volume, and Average Order Value (AOV).
+- **Sales Trends and Growth Rates:** Evaluation of historical sales patterns, both by region and globally, focusing on key metrics Revenue, Order Volume, and Average Order Value (AOV).
-- **Key Product Performance:** An analysis of various product lines to understand their contribution to overall revenue and their association with product returns.
+- **Key Product Performance:** An analysis of various of product lines to understand their impact on revenue and their association with product returns.
-- **Customer Growth and Repeat Purchase Trends:**
-- **Loyalty Program Performance:** An assesment of the loyalty program success on sales and customer retention.
+- **Loyalty Program Performance:** An assesment of the the company's loyalty program on sales and customer retention.
-- **Refund Rate Trends:** Examination of refund behaviors over time to identify patterns in return rates and uncover products or categories with elevated risk.----
-- **Regional Comparisons:** A comparison of sales performance and order volume across different regions to identify geographic opportunities and performance gaps.
+- **Regional Comparisons:** An evaluation of sales performance and order volume by region.

 The SQL queries used to inspect and clean the data for this analysis can be found here [link].